Ceyron/apebench/docs/index.md

 This package was developed as part of the [APEBench paper (arxiv.org/abs/2411.00180)](https://arxiv.org/abs/2411.00180) (accepted at Neurips 2024).
-If you find this package useful for your research, please consider citing it:
+If you find it useful for your research, please consider citing
+it:

 ```bibtex
 @article{koehler2024apebench,